peterussell/peterussell.github.io/_posts/2021-08-22-cs-refresher-intro.md

 ### Background

-My situation is, I think, similar to many mid-career oftware developers: despite working as a professional programmer for the last few years, I feel pretty out of touch with some of the more computer science-y topics covered a "while back" at university.
+My situation is, I think, similar to many mid-career software developers: despite working as a professional programmer for the last few years, I feel pretty out of touch with some of the more computer science-y topics covered a "while back" at university.